LucianBuzzo/articles/mini-libs/article.markdown

 -

 Luigi provides an itty bitty replacement for my most used jQuery ajax methods.
-I was suprised at how simple it was to implement basic get requests in vanilla javascript.
+I was suprised at how simple it was to implement basic get requests in vanilla Javascript.
 POST request were a little trickier, so I went with the straightforward method of sending payload data as JSON.